What Does a Domestic Partnership Mean? Legal Rights & Key Differences in Canada

 Financial Responsibilities

 As domestic partners, you and your partner share financial responsibilities, which include financially supporting each other.
 This means that you are both responsible for paying bills, rent, and other expenses related to your shared household.
 In addition, if one partner is unable to work or loses their job, the other partner may be required to provide financial support.
+Understanding how asset division works in the event of separation can help protect both partners and ensure fair financial arrangements.

 Property Rights